 Depression, which is defined as irregularities of mood as opposed to disturbances of mind or cognition, is the most common affective disease (Gupta et al., 2015).
 Extremely mild conditions that are almost normal to severe (psychotic) depression accompanied by hallucinations and delusions are all possible.
-The Diagnostic and Statistical Manual of Mental Disorders lists a number of emotional symptoms of depression, including lack of interest, sadness, guilt, and suicidal thoughts, while listing a number of physical symptoms, including 5931 lack of sleep, pain, headaches, sleep disorders, changes in appetite, gastrointestinal disorders, and changes in psychomotor function.
-The International Consortium of Psychiatric Epidemiology (WHO ICPE) of the World Health Organisation has estimated that between 6.3 and 15.7% of persons worldwide would suffer depression at some time in their life.
+The Diagnostic and Statistical Manual of Mental Disorders lists a number of emotional symptoms of depression, including lack of interest, sadness, guilt, and suicidal thoughts, while listing a number of physical symptoms, including lack of sleep, pain, headaches, sleep disorders, changes in appetite, gastrointestinal disorders, and changes in psychomotor function.
+The International Consortium of Psychiatric Epidemiology (WHO ICPE) of the World Health Organization has estimated that between 6.3 and 15.7% of persons worldwide would suffer depression at some time in their life.
 According to estimates from GUZE (2006) and Saleh et al. (2014), serious depression affects 7 to 12% of men and 20 to 25% of women during the course of their lifetimes.
 Major depressive illness is thought to be prevalent in as many as 16.2% of people, according to the National Comorbidity Survey (Isingrini, Camus, le Guisquet, et al., 2010).
-Depression, which affects 30% to 45% of patients and may sometimes result in the cessation of therapy, is the most common and hazardous side effect of interferon medication (Zheng et al., 2014).
-In addition to psychosis, interferon's neuropsychiatric and neurotoxic side effects also include sorrow, anxiety, insomnia, sleepiness, and disorientation.
+Depression, which affects 30% to 45% of patients and sometimes results in therapy discontinuation, is the most common and serious side effect of IFN treatment (Zheng et al., 2014).
+IFN- has neuropsychiatric side effects and is neurotoxic, resulting in psychosis, lethargy, disorientation, anxiety, and insomnia.
 It's particularly intriguing because a fraction of people have full mental disorders, notably depressive diseases (De & Garza, 2003).
 According to clinical and preclinical studies, nonsteroidal anti-inflammatory drugs (NSAIDs) and antidepressants may be provided combined with favourable results in both human and animal models of depression (Seo et al., 2019).
-Non-steroidal anti-inflammatory drugs (NSAIDs) are known to counteract some of the detrimental effects of interferon, including the activation of pro-inflammatory cytokines and the release of stress hormones.
-NSAIDs are effective in reducing the neurochemical abnormalities generated by interferonalpha, and this suggests that they could be used to stop depression brought on by interferonalpha (de La Garza & Asnis, 2003).
+The activation of pro-inflammatory cytokines and the creation of stress hormones are two effects of IFN- that are known to be blocked by nonsteroidal anti-inflammatory drugs (NSAIDs).
+Due to their capacity to control IFN-a's effects on neurochemical alterations, NSAIDs may be utilised to prevent IFN-a-induced depression (de La Garza & Asnis, 2003).

-A NSAID medication, indomethacin belongs to this group of medicines.
-Indomethacin 's effects stem from its capacity to inhibit prostaglandin synthesis.
+A NSAID medication, diclofenac belongs to this group of medicines.
+Diclofenac's effects stem from its capacity to inhibit prostaglandin synthesis.
 Cyclooxygenase (COX) enzymes are primarily responsible for producing prostaglandins, which are significant mediators of inflammation, fever, and discomfort (Munjal & Allam, 2022).
-IND is used to treat moderate to severe pain, soreness, edoema, and stiffness associated with osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis.
-Indomethacin is also used to relieve shoulder pain brought on by bursitis.
-Indomethacin suspension (liquid) and quick-release tablets are also used to treat acute gouty arthritis.
-MedlinePlus Drug Information, tablets are also used to treat acute gouty arthritis.
-MedlinePlus Drug Information, Indomethacin, 2021.
+Diclofenac is used to treat moderate to severe pain, soreness, edoema, and stiffness associated with osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis.
+Diclofenac is also used to relieve shoulder pain brought on by bursitis.
+Diclofenac suspension (liquid) and quick-release tablets are also used to treat acute gouty arthritis.
+MedlinePlus Drug Information, Diclofenac, 2021.
 It works by halting the body's production of a chemical responsible for inflammation, fever, and discomfort.
-According to reports, indomethacin has the ability to reverse the depression brought on by interferon with only one dose.
-As a consequence, the present study used an animal model to examine the anti-depressant effects of indomethacin.
+A single dose of IND may be able to reverse IFN-induced depression, according to studies.
+As a consequence, the present study used an animal model to examine the anti-depressant effects of diclofenac.